Guidelines for the Event

 Because it is NOT a contest you may operate on any authorised frequency and mode as per your licence.
 It is not possible to specify particular frequencies as there are over 50 countries involved in this event and each has a different band plan so what is legal in one country may be illegal in another.
-Licence conditions also vary from one level to another and we are also dependent on the propagation gods.
+Licence conditions also vary from one level to another and we are also dependent on propagation.

 Digital Modes - FT8

 One of the main objectives of the ILLW is to set up portable stations near or adjacent to a lighthouse with the intent of exposing what amateur radio can do by making verbal contact with similar stations at other lighthouses.
-FT8, for example, is a keyboard to keyboard mode of communication which in my book is not what ham radio is all about and to demonstrate a computer driven mode of communication at a lighthouse is nothing short of giving the visiting public the wrong impression.
+FT8, for example, is a keyboard to keyboard mode of communication which is not really what ham radio is all about and to demonstrate a computer driven mode of communication at a lighthouse is nothing short of giving the visiting public the wrong impression.
 An HF transceiver and a wire antenna tells the proper story.
 However if you want to use FT8 go right ahead, there are no restricitons here, just guidelines.

 How do I call "CQ"?

 To assist other stations we request that participating CW stations add LT for lighthouse or LS for lightship, other stations add 'LIGHT', 'LGT' , 'LIGHTHOUSE' or 'LIGHTSHIP' after their call.
 Some stations obtain a callsign with the letter L in the suffix to assist other stations identifying them as a participating station in the event.

 Why is there a list of numbers for lighthouses at https://wllw.org